Compare Two Tables with the Power Query in Excel – 2 Examples

 Import Data Window

-• Repeat the previous procedures again individually for the Term_1 and Term_2 tables to import data from the given tables to Power Query.
+• Repeat the previous procedure for the Term_1 and Term_2 tables to import data to the Power Query.

 Tables to Compare in Power Query